Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Theoretical Background

 where the submatrix $\D_{MM}^{} = \left[D^{2}_{ij}\right]$ contains the squared inter-microphone distances and the vector $\dbf_{s} = \left[d^{2}_{1s}, d^{2}_{2s}, \dots, d^{2}_{Ms}\right]^{\textrm{T}}$ contains the squared distances between the $s$-th source and the microphones.
-In \cite{gower1982euclidean, dokmanic2015euclidean}, it was shown that the Gram matrix of the microphones ${\G}_{MM}$ in \eqref{eq: Gram microphones} could be written in terms of the EDM $\D_{MM}^{}$ as
+In \cite{gower1982euclidean, dokmanic2015euclidean}, it was shown that the Gram matrix of the microphones ${\G}_{MM}$ in \eqref{eq: Gram} could be written in terms of the EDM $\D_{MM}^{}$ as

 where $\I_{M}$ denotes the $M \times M$-dimensional identity matrix and $\abf_{M}$ denotes the so-called centering vector.
 To ensure that the centroid of the relative microphone positions $\Mbf_{\textrm{r}}$ is at the origin, we define the centering vector for $\G_{MM}$ as {} $\abf_{M} = \frac{1}{M}\1_{M}$.
 This important property will be used in the EDM-based DOA estimation in Section \ref{sec: EDM DOA Estimation}.

-For the EDM-based position estimation, we extend \eqref{eq: EDM to Gram microphones} to include the distances between the $s$-th source and the microphones, i.e., for Similarly as in \eqref{eq: EDM to Gram microphones}, the Gram matrix for the $s$-th source $\G_{s}$ can be written in terms of the EDM $\D_{s}$ as
+Similarly as in \eqref{eq: EDM to Gram microphones}, the Gram matrix for the $s$-th source $\G_{s}$ can be written in terms of the EDM $\D_{s}$ as

 where the centering vector is defined as $\abf_{M+1} = \frac{1}{M}[\1_{M}^{\textrm{T}},0]^{\textrm{T}}$, again to ensure that the centroid of the relative microphone positions is at the origin.
 Let us consider the eigenvalue decomposition